 This new generation of dust monitoring is designed to significantly improve the accuracy of data being collected, and therefore workforce safety in hazardous environments.

-Trolex stated that unlike existing dust monitors on the market, which can only be set to measure one particulate size at a time, the Air XD uses highly advanced particulate sensor laser technology to monitor multiple sizes of dust or silica particles at once - in real time.
+Trolex stated that unlike existing dust monitors on the market, which can only be set to measure one particulate size at a time, the Air XD uses highly advanced particulate sensor laser technology to monitor multiple sizes of dust at once - in real time.

 The company added that this is the first time that multiple real-time dust monitoring has been deployed in hazardous environments.